 People with neck pain often describe it as a persistent ache.
 It can also be stabbing or burning.
-In chronic neck pain, patients often describe the painful area as sensitive to the touch or they can find that mild pressure or bumps can seem to hurt more than they should.
+In chronic neck pain, patients often describe the painful area as sensitive to the touch or report that mild pressure seems to hurt more than they should.
 Sometimes, numbness and tingling can occur in one or both arms.
 Headache too can result from chronic neck pain.

 Additionally, persistent muscle tension is typically associated with neck pain.
 The body’s normal response to pain is for the muscles to tighten up.
 After awhile, this persistent muscle tension can begin to ache as well.

 What are the acute causes of neck pain?

 There are many potential causes of neck pain.
 Stress and muscle tension can cause neck pain.
 Accidents and injuries, such as whiplash, can as well.
 In rare cases, infection and cancer can cause neck pain.

 Spinal disc degeneration, such as disc herniations, disc bulges, and the like, are commonly thought in practice to be a cause of a new onset of neck pain too.
 This diagnosis, however, is controversial because these conditions are common in people without pain.3, 4, 5 In other words, because degenerative changes of spine so commonly occur in people without pain, these conditions, even if they show up on a scan following an accident, may have been there before the accident, never having caused any problems, as they don’t with so many people without neck pain.
 As a consequence, it remains uncertain whether the finding of a degenerative change of the spine is what causes pain; such changes of the spine may simply be present, causing no symptoms as is the case with many people, and the true cause lies elsewhere.